ethereum-pocr/whitepaper/whitepaper.md

 When an auditor is excluded by the community, the amount pledged by that auditor is confiscated.
 The community of nodes can decide to use the funds confiscated by the excluded auditors as they see fit by voting at $N/2+1$ like in a multi-sig wallet.

-### 8.4 Changes requests "Carbon Reduction Improvement Proposals"
+### 8.4 Changes requests "Climate awaReness Improvement Proposals"
 Change in the consensus or the governance model can be agreed by the community by first having the change documented in the form of a memorandum posted in the community tool at https://github.com/ethereum-pocr/CRIPs (via pull request) and voted upon (positive or negative) by a majority +1 of voting nodes and a majority +1 of voting auditors.

 Both communities (nodes and auditors) should express their approval independantly to prevent changes that penalize one community against the other.

-Changes will be published as CRIP (Carbon Reduction Improvement Proposal) in a form very similar to [Ethereum EIP](https://ethereum.org/en/eips).
+Changes will be published as CRIP (Climate awaReness Improvement Proposal) in a form very similar to [Ethereum EIP](https://ethereum.org/en/eips).
 They will be discussed by the community and put to vote after a minimum of 3 months (1 971 000 blocks of 4 secs) and for a maximum duration for voting of 1 month (657 000 blocks of 4 secs).

 ## 9. Implementing the consensus